erey6/project1/README.md

   - One variable for how far back the data should go.
   - A last variable for whether the tree request is 'complete' or 'open.'

 In results, the date of the request or completion is displayed with a 'more' button.
 The more button expands the area to give the user additional information.
+Additional information includes a map generated using the Google Maps API that receives a latitude and longitude from the 311 results.

 Because in some cases, there can be hundreds of results returned, the data is displayed over several pages.

  #### Live site:
 https://trees-app-a086f6.netlify.app/